Stuart Brierley

 Public Profile

 Professor Stuart Brierley is Director of the Visceral Pain Research Group, Director of the Hopwood Centre for Neurobiology, and Co-Theme Leader of Lifelong Health at the South Australian Health and Medical Research Institute (SAHMRI).
 He is an NHMRC Investigator L1 recipient (2022-2026), and received an NHMRC Research Excellence Award for being the top-ranked NHMRC CDF-II Fellow in the 2016 round.
-In 2024 he was named in the Stanford University / Elsevier World Top 2% Scientist Rankings.
-He was also a South Australian Tall Poppy Science Awardee in 2011.

-Prof Brierley is an international expert on the 'gut-brain axis' and chronic visceral pain mechanisms.
+Professor Brierley is an international expert on the 'gut-brain axis' and chronic visceral pain mechanisms.
 His research comprises discovery and translational science investigating the nerve pathways innervating visceral organs to determine the causes of, and treatments for, Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD), bladder pain syndrome, and endometriosis.
-His research focuses on the role of different nerve pathways innervating the viscera, the channels and receptors underlying their function, the influence of the immune system, and how these mechanisms are changed during acute and chronic visceral pain.
+His research focuses on the role of different nerve pathways innervating the viscera, the channels and receptors underlying their function, the influence of microbiome and the immune system, and how these mechanisms are changed during acute and chronic visceral pain.

-Prof Brierley has 126 publications and a strong track record in coordinating and working in multi-faceted research programs for high impact publications in journals such as Nature (x4), Cell, Nature Communications, Gastroenterology (x6), Gut (x11), PNAS, JCI Insight (x3), Pain (x10), J Neuroscience (x2), and has invited reviews in Nature Reviews Gastroenterology Hepatology (x2), Annual Reviews of Physiology, Trends in Pharmacological Sciences, and Trends in Biomedical Sciences.
+Professor Brierley has a proven track record of publishing innovative, technically demanding research in the fields of gastroenterology, pain, neuroscience and pharmacology.
+He has published 132 papers in high impact journals, such as Nature (x5), Science, Cell, Nature Communications, Gastroenterology (x6), Gut (x11), PNAS (x2), JCI Insight (x3), Pain (x13), J Neuroscience (x2).
+He also has invited reviews in Nature Reviews Gastroenterology Hepatology (x2), Annual Reviews of Physiology.
+Since 2020 he has been named in the Stanford University / Elsevier Top 2% World Scientist Rankings.

-Prof Brierley has a strong track record of industry collaboration.
+Professor Brierley has a strong track record of industry collaboration.
 His collaborations with industry partners Ironwood Pharmaceuticals identified the mechanism of pain relief of a new drug (Linaclotide) in treating patients with IBS with constipation (IBS-C).
 Linaclotide, a guanylate cyclase-C agonist is effective in relieving abdominal pain associated with IBS-C and is available and registered for use by IBS-C patients in the USA, Europe, Asia, and Australia.

-Prof Brierley has active collaborations with AusHealth, GSK, Nxera, Thetis, and Escient Pharmaceuticals for testing and developing novel visceral pain treatments.
+Professor Brierley has active collaborations with AusHealth, GSK, Nxera, Thetis, and Escient Pharmaceuticals for testing and developing novel visceral pain treatments.
 Over the last 10 years he has worked with Ironwood, Takeda, Ferring, Allergan, Arena, Sosei Heptares, Nocion, Zealand, and Tioga Pharmaceuticals.

-For a current list of publications see: https://www.ncbi.nlm.nih.gov/pubmed/?term=brierley-sm.
+For a current list of publications see:

 Research Interests